BinWang0213/PyGRDECL/README.md

   <img src = "https://github.com/BinWang0213/PyGRDECL/blob/master/img/GridPreview.png" height="300">
 </p>

-`PyGRDECL` is a light-weight open source library for converting a Eclipse grid with properties to a vtu-file.
+`PyGRDECL` is a light-weight open source library for converting a Eclipse/Petrel grid with properties to a vtu-file.
 (to be opened in ParaView for example).

 ## Install & Usage